burrowsa/RunTests.jl/README.md

 # RunTests.jl

 RunTests.jl is a test running framework for Julia.
-In its simplest form RunTests saves you from writing `run_tests.jl` scripts that look like this:
+In its simplest form RunTests.jl saves you from writing `run_tests.jl` scripts that look like this:

     my_tests = ["test/sometests.jl",
                 "test/somemoretests.jl",